kwalczak80/Arduino-Quiz/README.md

       <li>As a user, I would like to track the quiz progress.</li>
       <li>As a user, I would like to know when the quiz is complete.</li>
       <li>As a user, I would like to have a chance to retake the quiz to improve my score.</li>
-      <li>As a user, I would like to visit the official Arduino website where I can information regarding the questions asked in the quiz.</li>
+      <li>As a user, I would like to visit the official Arduino website where I can find information regarding the questions asked in the quiz.</li>
     </ul>
   </li>
 </ul>